Does Life Insurance Cover Suicide?

 It’s a common misconception, but it also doesn’t mean that beneficiaries will receive the payout in every case of suicidal death.
 Life insurance policies contain specific clauses that determine whether or not a payout can be issued.

 Read on to find out when life insurance covers suicide and when it won’t be possible.

 Mental Health Issues and Life Insurance Claims

-You may be offered standard premium rates if you happen to have mild mental health problems (such as mild depression, anxiety, or stress).
+You may be offered standard premium rates if you have mild mental health problems (such as mild depression, anxiety, or stress).
 On the other hand, your premiums might be high at first, but providing your insurer with proof of treatment might cause them to decrease over time.

 Life Insurance Policy After Suicide

 While taking out a life insurance policy can be challenging for a person who previously attempted suicide, it’s not impossible.
 However, their application will be subjected to a manual underwriting process.